ink-splatters/CV/cv.typ

 )
 #resume-item[
   Designed and build PoC of HFT matching engine using C++23, SIMD intrinsics, and Go for management APIs with strong focus on ultra-low latency and customization\
-  Tools: C++23, Go, Cap’n Proto, SIMD intrinsics
+  Tools: C++23, Go, Cap'n Proto, SIMD intrinsics
 ]

 #resume-entry(